 If you're a business owner (big or small), an entrepreneur, a solopreneur, a freelancer, or just consider yourself someone with a side-hustle, you're probably trying to figure out all the ways to to drive traffic to your online home base: your website.

-You probably already know there is thing platform called Pinterest, and everyone is on it, but what are they doing with it?
-How does it work?
+You probably already know there is this platform called Pinterest, and everyone is on it, but what are they doing with it?
+How does it work for businesses?
 Where on earth do you start??

 Maybe you have a brand new account and you don't know how to grow a following, or if you should even grow a following?!
 (Do followers even matter on Pinterest??)

-Maybe you have an old account, but you aren't sure what to do with it, or how to make it work for you.
+Or maybe you have an old account, but you aren't sure what to do with it, or how to make it work for your business.

 Whatever the case, if you're not utilizing Pinterest for Business, you're missing out on a huge traffic driver, second only to Google (for me).
 In fact, Google & Pinterest alternate between 1st and 2nd in the largest traffic driving sources for my own website.

 So, on that note, let's talk about how to start using Pinterest for your business.

 If you're already on Pinterest for personal or business use, don't let this question fool you!

 First and foremost, Pinterest is NOT a social media platform.
 I know that seems wrong to some of you, but it isn't.
 Think about it: do you interact with other people on Pinterest like you do with Facebook, Twitter, or Instagram?
 Nope!